 Frequently Asked Questions

-What are the most common physical symptoms of being overweight?
+What are the most common physical signs you are overweight?

 Persistent fatigue, dyspnea with light activity, chronic joint pain, insomnia, acid reflux, excessive sweating, high blood pressure and leg swelling are the most common symptoms reported.
 When you are having three or more of these on a regular basis, then it is worth considering talking to a bariatric specialist.
 Make an appointment at BodEvolve to receive a professional assessment.